 There can be a lot to worry about.
 Your payroll services provider has the answers.

 Two Marietta Georgia hotels paid $73,732 in back wages and liquidated damages to 14 employees.

-A Newark New Jersey medical transportation company will pay $77,202 in back wages.
-They must pay an equal amount in liquidated damages, too.
+A Newark New Jersey medical transportation company was ordered to pay $77,202 in back wages.
+In addition, they were also ordered pay an equal amount in liquidated damages.

 Each law has associated recordkeeping rules.
 Though an added burden, records are your best protection in case of a payroll dispute.

 HR Software for Recordkeeping…